Brand Voice: From Personality to Point of View

 Voice as Point of View

-Brand voice is not neutral.
+Voice is not neutral.
 It reflects how your brand understands the world.
 This is where voice becomes a point of view system rather than a tonal preference.

 Every brand, whether intentionally or not, communicates beliefs.
 What you think is broken, what you think is misunderstood, what you think deserves more care or less attention.
 Your voice is how those beliefs surface in language.
 It shapes how you frame problems, what you challenge, and what futures you imagine possible.